davidbjanes/hsst/README.txt

-hsst
-====

-Heuristic Spike Sort Tuner
+Heuristic Spike Sort Tuner Readme

 Novel paradigm for optimal parameter selection of a generic spike sorting algorithm.
-Full code base for Matlab 2013a is available here.
+Full code base written for Matlab 2013a is available here.

-Full documentation along with the poster and thesis manuscript will be available shortly.
-Questions, comments or issues can be sent to public@davidbjanes.com.
+Full documentation, along with the poster and thesis manuscript is available at www.davidbjanes.com/projects

+Data used in the poster, thesis, and subsequent paper (to be published in fall of 2014) maybe requested from the author at the following email: public@davidbjanes.com.
+Please refer to the HSST project in the email subject.

 Thank you!